can mold exposure cause hair loss

 Chronic Coughing or Sneezing

-If you’re suddenly sounding like a chain smoker or have an itch that just won’t quit in your throat, it could be more than seasonal allergies.
+If you’re suddenly sounding like a chain smoker or have an itch that just won’t quit in your throat, it could be more than a seasonal allergic reaction.
 Persistent coughing or sneezing is one of the hallmark symptoms of mold exposure.

 Irritation of the Eyes, Nose, or Throat